Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 * Issue: we'd love to build a shape space, but dimension is huge.
 Need for dimensionality reduction (although not if we are doing Kabsch).

 * Applying classifier to our space.

+* Transition to training and test sets -- connect to machine learning?

 * Probably need cross-validation as its own section.